Our Middle School Program

 Students are taught a variety of sports such as Disc Golf, Soccer, Ultimate Frisbee, Cross-Country, Dodge-ball, and the ever-popular Thunder-ball!
 Students are introduced to the fine art of creating games to broaden any subject.
 We team up and hold tournaments at the end of most units where students learn the art of setting goals for themselves through friendly competition where good sportsmanship is the central guiding force.

-Through daily "Centering", communing with nature all over our magical property, reflections time at the close of the day, and topics in Conflict Resolution as a means to address typical behavior issues, students learn and practice matters of the social/emotional realm developing their character as individuals and as members of the learning community.
+Through daily "Centering", communing with nature throughout this lush property, reflections time at the close of the day, and topics in Conflict Resolution as a means to address typical behavior issues, students learn and practice matters of the social/emotional realm developing their character as individuals and as members of the learning community.

 Students establish character and practice responsibility by managing themselves through doing daily chores and earning “school dollars”.
 Students earn “school dollars” for special class participation and for chores well done and they lose money when they make poor choices.
 Then, they get to choose how they spend their earnings > during the week at the school store and/or at the end of the season blocks they can participate in the culminating activity such as: “Buy, Sale, Trade Market” & Silent Auction, a special class field trip, a school dance, etc. The students love this and it has been a very effective way to help them experience consequences in a safe space and the power of creating their own futures!